spatie/laravel-query-builder/docs/features/filtering.md

     ->get();
 ```

-## Nullable Filter Value
+## Nullable Filter

-You can specify a nullable way for a filter if a value for the filter was null on the request.
-The default way ignore null value for the filter.
+You can mark a filter nullable if you want to retrieve entries whose filtered value is null.
+This way you can apply the filter with an empty value, as shown in the example.

 ```php
 // GET /user?filter[name]=&filter[permission]=